PERTH REGION OF HERITAGE ROSES IN AUSTRALIA

 Old Roses & Their History

-The Perth Region is a branch of Heritage Roses in Australia, a national organisation that is represented in New South Wales, Queensland, Canberra, Victoria, Tasmania and WA with a National Executive that represents these states.
+The Perth Region is a branch of Heritage Roses in Australia, a national organisation that is represented in New South Wales, Queensland, ACT, Victoria, Tasmania and WA with a National Executive that represents these regions.